With a guide or on your own, discover the fascinating Mountain world.

 Peak Chairlift Ride Operations

-Daily Rides available throughout the summer months.
+Daily Rides available throughout the summer months from 9:30am-8:30pm.
 Access to the Peak Chair is included with a Peak Experience ticket.

 On-mountain upgrade from Alpine Experience - $7